-- Fully integrated with your EHR and existing e-prescribing workflow
+- Fully integrate with the Practice Fusion EHR and e-prescribing workflow

-- Offers a streamlined process for fast identity verification
+- Use a streamlined process for fast identity verification

 - Automatically receive Electronic Prior Authorizations (ePA) for prescriptions